Florida couple kept 5-year-old in cage, forced another child to drink boiling water, deputies say

 After concluding their investigation, the sheriff’s office said they charged Stone with an additional 23 charges for “repeated acts of abuse and neglect.”

-Schaefer also faces 25 charges for not intervening and reporting the instances of abuse, according to detectives.
-As of Saturday, she has not been found.
+Schaefer also faces 25 charges for not intervening or reporting the instances of abuse, according to detectives.
+As of Monday, she was taken into custody.